hcropsu/project1/README.md

 # Cyber Security Base 2023 - Project I

 This is a demonstration of a vulnerable Django web application called `berries`.
 The server runs by default at `127.0.0.1:8000` and the app can be found at `127.0.0.1:8000/berries`.
 The admin page is `127.0.0.1:8000/admin`.
+If you want to test the app in practice `python3 manage.py runserver` starts the server.

 ## Project overview